-As shown in FIGURE 3-11 SEGREGATION AND INTEGRATION, REGIONAL DIVERGENCE, 2020, there is a mix of High and Low-Medium Segregation designations among the counties surrounding Fresno County.
+As shown in Figure 3-11, Segregation and Integration, Regional Divergence, 2020, there is a mix of High and Low-Medium Segregation designations among the counties surrounding Fresno County.
 There are no counties identified as Racially Integrated.
 Fresno County has been identified as highly segregated, with a baseline distribution of 54.0 percent Hispanic, 24.0 percent White Non-Hispanic, 11.0 percent Asian, and 8.0 percent Other.
-Although the representation of the racial and ethnic populations in the City of Fresno closely correspond to the county baseline, eight of the jurisdictions in the county have Hispanic populations over 80.0 percent, thereby "diverging" from the county baseline and indicating a segregated population of color.
-In contrast, the City of Clovis has a White population that is almost double that of the overall county, and conversely the proportion of Hispanic residents is 31.0 percent compared to 54.0 percent per the county baseline, again indicating a divergence from the countywide racial and ethnic population distribution.
-The three remaining jurisdictions have proportional representations of racial and ethnic populations that generally diverge less than approximately 20 percentage points from the baseline and are designated low-medium segregation.
-However, the High Segregation allocation results from the prevalence of jurisdictions within the county that differ so significantly from the baseline.
+Although the representation of the racial and ethnic populations in the City of Fresno closely correspond to the county baseline, eight of the jurisdictions in the county have Hispanic populations over 80.0 percent, thereby

-&lt;sup>4 Othering and Belonging Institute, 2022, "Technical Appendix" in The Roots of Structural Racism Project, accessed October 5, 2022. https://belonging.berkeley.edu/technical-appendix.
+2 Othering and Belonging Institute, 2022, "Technical Appendix" in The Roots of Structural Racism Project, accessed October 5, 2022. https://belonging.berkeley.edu/technical-appendix.